 Eisenhower (IKE) – Eisenhower Field is a School District field adjacent to the elementary school.

 West Junior High (WJH) – West Junior High Field is a School District field adjacent to the junior high school.
+Will be under renovation for the 2018 and 2019 seasons.

 North Junior High (NJH) - North Junior High Field is a School District field adjacent to the junior high school.